mja2637/Sonata/readme.txt

 The latest version/build of the mod can always be grabbed from github at this URL: https://github.com/mja2637/Sonata/archive/master.zip 7a
-		  - Restored boss dev work
+		  - Restored boss dev workx
 		  - Fixed several references to "United Earth" instead of "United Empire"
 		  - Added UE Frigate enemy
-		  - Added custom human weapon sprites (all)
+		  - Added custom UE weapon sprites (all)
+		  - Tweaked Ranger mount points
+		  - Event and weapon test tweaks
 7
 		  - Added Sonata drones
 		  - Added EFP projectile